SioKCronin/swarmopt/README.md

 # PSO Baselines

 This repo is dedicated to providing high quality implementations of PSO variations in Python, organized by their application.
-My hope is that by including a wide variety of algorithms I can help underscore the potential of stochastic process in optimization in general, and perhaps prime the canvas for algorithm innovation.
+I have included a wide variety of algorithms in order to highlight how stochastic process is levarated in optimization, and to enable researchers to compare variations directly on benchmark functions.

 ## Algorithms
 ### Single Objective